nishantjr/ml-tableau/docs/tableau.md

     some other node of lower parity must also occur infinitely often.
     Consider the lowest priority node that occurs inifinitely often.
     If it is a (nu), (\dapp), or (forall), then player $1$ wins.
-    It cannot be a (mu) node since (mu) nodes strictly decrease the measure, a well-founded measure.
+    It cannot be a (mu) node since (mu) nodes strictly decrease the $\umeasure$, a well-founded measure.
     Suppose it is a (exists) or (app)-node (for sake of contradiction).
     Let us consider an (infinite) suffix of the trace that doesn't have any (nu) or (mu) nodes.
     This must exist, otherwise (mu) or (nu), with lower priority would repeat infinitely.
     Now, every the remaining rules (i.e. excluding (mu) and (nu)) reduce the depth of the pattern.
-    So, (exists) or (app) cannot infinitely occur without a (mu) or (nu) rule appearing infinitely often as well.
+    So, (exists) or (app) cannot infinitely occur without a (mu) or (nu) rule also appearing infinitely often.

+From the definition of parity games and winning strategies, it is clear that a tableau may not contain both a pre-model and a refutation.
+It is less clear that either one must exists.
+This follows from determinacy of the more general Borel Games, as shown in [@martin75-borel-determinacy], giving us:

+Lemma (Either pre-model or refutation)

+: For a game $\mathcal G(\mathcal T)$ either a pre-model or a refutation exists (but not both).

+From this two lemma, one of our two main theorems, Theorem \ref{theorem:validity} follows.
+Restated:

+\todo{fix theorem number}
+Theorem

+:   \label{theorem:validity}
+    If a guarded pattern has a tableau with a refutation, then it is unsatisfiable and its negation is valid.

+Remark

-Notice that this proof does not in anyway rely on the properties of guarded patterns.
+:   Notice that this proof only relies on Property \ref{item:fixedpoint-no-elements} of guarded patterns.
-Thus, if it is shown that no pre-model exists for any tableau the pattern is not satisfiable.
+    Therefore, this result holds for any pattern (guarded or not) that meets just this condition.

+\newpage

 ## Pre-models imply satisfiability